almarklein/pirt/README.md

 thus invertable.

 Pirt is written in pure Python and uses Numba for speed.
 It depends on Numpy, Scipy and Numba.
+Some registration algorithms depend on the (pure Python) pyelastic package.
 It has an optional dependency on Visvis for visualization.

 Pirt implements its own interpolation functions, which, incidentally,